 The findings of the pre-clinical study are published in Anticancer Research (Volume 30:2, 2010, pp. 399-402) on March 19 2010.

-*News Release by MedInsight Research Institute: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (MedInsight Research Institute).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.